tlhalesebaeng/auth-template-frontend/README.md

-# MERN Stack Login/Register App
+# Full Stack Authentication App

-A full-stack authentication application built using the MERN stack.
+A full-stack authentication application built.
 This app allows users to register, log in, and access the home page.

 ## 🔥 Features